pqnelson/calculator/doc/continued-fraction.md

 it in grade school.
 This turns out to be horribly inefficient, because division operations kill us on performance.

-Instad, we use continuants, the way we learn it at university.
+Instead, we use continuants, the way we learn it at university.
 It is tempting therefore to write:
 ```scheme
 (define (inc x) (+ 1 x))